Generic Name: bisacodyl (bis-AK-oh-dil)

 Brand Name: Examples include Bisa-Lax and Dulcolax

-Bisacodyl suppositories is used for:
+Bisacodyl suppositories are used for:

 Relieving occasional constipation and irregularity.
 It may also be used for other conditions as determined by your doctor.